Dealing With Fear as it relates to changing one's way of speaking

 Habit is as strong a force as any, and it takes openness of mind, awareness, learning, deliberate practice, resolve, and even guts to affect change.

 When we endeavor to change our speech or voice patterns or some aspect of our communication style, it forces us to re-evaluate our identity and way of being.

-Vocal presence work requires a person to recognize bad habits and to learn and integrate new ones.
-It involves exploring breath (the life force and energy source for speech) in a new way, body (the instrument through which our sound and words are shaped), and sound (how we connect our breath with this instrument).
+Vocal presence work requires a person to recognize bad habits or ones that no longer serve us and to learn and integrate new ones.
+It involves exploring breath (the life force and energy source for speech) in a new way, body (the instrument through which our sound and words are shaped), sound (how we connect our breath with this instrument) and language (shaping the vocal tract to create distinct speech sounds).
 It is physical, emotional, and some would even say spiritual.
-A person may learn to use their voice in ways they didn't know they were capable of, or re-discover parts of themselves that maybe have been shelved away for a long time.
+During the process of speech and voice training, a person may learn to use their voice in ways they didn't know they were capable of, or re-discover parts of themselves that maybe have been shelved away for a long time.

 Hearing yourself speak and communicate in new ways can be absolutely thrilling and invigorating.
 It can also be a little scary.
 It involves releasing old identities, stories, and habits.
 People discover an expanded range of sounds and expression, and are free to use and integrate a wider variety of colors and textures into their expression that more authentically reflect who they are.
 They also learn how to better access and use the correct voice for the particular job it needs to do.

 We all face obvious transitions, like taking on a new role professionally.
 But the truth is, we are constantly transitioning and developing.
 Our roles and self-concepts are continually changing.
 And people get stuck.
 With regards to self-expression, the issue can become profound and deep, affecting one's life professionally, socially, and psychologically.